Baighasan/Baighasan/README.md

 #

-- 💻 I’m currently working at the UW MSA building their mobile app to support Waterloo's Muslim community.
+- 💻 I’m currently working at Tenstorrent, building out CI infrastructure to support self hosted runners across all TT repos!
 - 🔨 I'm currently building Kubecraft, a platform that allows users to easily spin up and manage Minecraft servers.
-I'm using this project to deepen my knowledge of Kubernetes, Terraform, AWS infra, and platform engineering patterns!
+I'm using this project to deepen my knowledge of Kubernetes, Terraform, AWS infra, and platform engineering patterns.
-- 👯 I’m looking to contribute to any projects that align with my skills
+- 👯 I’m looking to contribute to any projects that align with my skills.
 - 📫 You can reach me through [email](h5baig@uwaterloo.ca) or [LinkedIn](https://www.linkedin.com/in/hasan-baig-mgte/).
 I'm always open to chat!

 #